abel-org/copilot-hub/unit-testing/example-code/readme.md

 ## File Structure

 - `index.html`: The main HTML file containing the structure of the calculator interface.
-- `style.css`: CSS file for styling the calculator interface.
+- `styles.css`: CSS file for styling the calculator interface.
-- `calculator.js`: JavaScript file containing the core calculator functions (addition, subtraction, multiplication, division).
+- `script.js`: JavaScript file containing the core calculator functions (addition, subtraction, multiplication, division).
 - `tests/`: Directory (optional) for storing test files if using a testing framework like Jest or Mocha.

 ---